-- Green New Jersey Resource Team initiatives that work with local schools, churches, employers and neighborhoods to bring energy efficient products, services, and information about the full range of NJCEP offerings to communities; - The Home Performance with ENERGY STAR® (HPwES) program, which helps homeowners to make energy efficiency improvements to existing homes.
+- The Home Performance with ENERGY STAR® (HPwES) program, which helps homeowners to make energy efficiency improvements to existing homes.
 HPwES performs technical analyses of home energy efficiency opportunities, offers incentives to help pay for improvements, and provides access to a certified contractor network to make the improvements happen; and - A municipal energy audit that offers qualifying municipalities and other local government agencies incentives to reduce the cost of an energy audit of their facilities.
 CPI provides information and support for all Commercial & Industrial NJCEP offerings such as Smart Start, Pay For Performance and others.